au-research/raido/readme.md

   console to see what's going on

-# Development pre-requisites
+# Development

+## Local build/development pre-requisites

 * [JDK 17](./doc/adr/2022-07-21_jdk-platform.md)
 * [Node.js 16](./doc/adr/2022-07-21_nodejs-platform.md)
 * Docker
   * postgres 14

+## Coding standards

+See [/doc/code](./doc/code)) - there may also be further sub-project specific
+standards local to that project, look in the local `/doc` directory.

-# Building
+## Building
 See the relevant local readme for building api-svc, api-svc/db and app-client.

 See [build-troubleshooting.md](/doc/build-troubleshooting.md) if